-The Financial Aid Office reviews academic progress at the end of each academic year.
+The Financial Aid Office reviews academic progress each academic year.
 All students receiving federal and state financial aid (except the BOGFW) must comply with the following academic progress standards:

 General Requirements

 Students receiving financial aid must be enrolled in an eligible program.
 An eligible program is defined as: